nerskin/scrape_hansard/README.md

 scrapy crawl hansard
 ```

 at the terminal from the top-level directory.
-The transcripts will be placed in a single file called 'hansard.xml'.
+The transcripts will be placed in the data directory.